-Planned in partnership with the Fredericksburg City Cemetery, this event responded to HISP majors’ interest in cemetery preservation as well as the cemetery’s need for volunteers to assist with routine work.
+Planned in partnership with the Fredericksburg City Cemetery, this event continued to build upon previous workshops.
 Students and local residents attended classroom lectures and hands-on sessions conducted by Robert Mosko, founder and owner of Mosko Cemetery Monument Services, which specializes in preserving, conserving, restoring and rehabilitating historical cemeteries and monuments.

 Cultural Landscapes Inventory Summer Field School – Prince William Forest Park (NPS)

 During the summers of 2019 and 2020 University of Mary Washington Historic Preservation and GIS students worked with Professor Michael Spencer and National Park Service personnel at Prince William Forest Park to conduct a series of cultural landscape inventories for the parks C.C.C. era cabin camps.
 During this time students honed their research and documentation skills as well as learned new methods associated with the interpretation of large scale landscapes.
 These new methods included learning how to use GPS in conjunction with cultural landscape survey methods defined by the National Park Service.

 Simply put, dendrochronology is an accepted method of dating historic buildings using tree rings.
 While there is lots of science and database creation behind this process, UMW students were just exposed to the basics during a fall 2018 study of the Mary Washington House done by Oxford Dendrochronology Laboratory.
 This study was funded in part by the Center for Historic Preservation as well as the Stuart Jones Charitable Trust.
 Ultimately the south wing of the Mary Washington House, where Mary lived, was dated to 1759, indicating that it was built by none other than Fielding Lewis!

 Reconstructive and Experimental Archaeology Conference (REARC)